apssouza22/video-chat-rtc/README.md

 This is a video chat app using WebRTC and WebSockets.
 It is built using Node.js, Express, and Socket.io.

+We implemented a signaling server using Socket.io to exchange the WebRTC signaling messages (offer, answer, and candidate) between the peers.
+The signaling server is also responsible for broadcasting the list of active users to all connected users.

+The WebRTC peer-to-peer communication requires an ICE server to establish a connection between the peers.
+In this app, we used the Google STUN server.

 ## Getting started
 - `npm install`